Music Department Faculty

-Dr. Andrew Mark Sauerwein is Associate Professor of Music Composition and Theory, as well as composer-in-residence.
-He oversees the theory and musicianship curriculum, teaches various courses in theory and composition, and directs the Composers Forum.
+Dr. Andrew Mark Sauerwein is Associate Professor of Music.
+As a teacher of composition and theory, he oversees the theory and musicianship curriculum, teaches various courses in theory and composition, and directs the Composers Forum.
 He has also contributed to Belhaven's Worldview Curriculum and provided lectures on music for the High Scholars program, which is part of Belhaven's Virtual Campus.
 Dr. Sauerwein earned his PhD in music composition from Duke University.
 He also holds a Master of Music and Bachelor of Music from the University of Oregon, as well as an Associate of Arts in Biblical Studies from Multnomah University.
 A native of the Northwest, Dr. Sauerwein came to Belhaven in Fall 2005 after a visiting appointment at Northwestern College of Iowa.
-He is married to Quita and has two college-age children, Christopher and Hannah.
+He is married to Quita and has two children, Christopher and Hannah.